A unique 5 week intensive online course

 Each week includes a lecture/ presentation, readings from selected authors, activities and online discussion with personal feedback from the instructor.
 A reading list of books will be provided on registration.

 The online format is so convenient as you can work each week at a time and place to suit you.
-Students are frequently surprised by how conducive the online space can be for personal reflection, connection with others and soulwork.
-Each online course is limited to 8 participants to ensure personal attention from the instructor, Dr. Suzanne Cremen.
+Students are frequently surprised by how conducive the online space can be for personal reflection, deepening connection with others and soulwork.
+Each online course is limited to 8–10 participants to ensure personal attention from the instructor, Dr. Suzanne Cremen.

-Will this course and seminar be beneficial for me?
+Will this course benefit me?